Kevon Looney: Nerve injuries and recent years (2019–2025)

 On July 10, 2022, Looney re-signed with the Warriors on a three-year, $25.5 million contract.
-On January 2, 2023, he made a game-winning tip-in as time expired in a 143–141 double-overtime win over Atlanta.
+On January 2, 2023, he made a game-winning tip-in as time expired in a 143–141 double-overtime victory over the Atlanta Hawks.
 Looney finished the game with a regular season career-high 20 rebounds, including 10 on the offensive end, along with 14 points and five assists.
+He played all 82 games of the season again, while averaging career-highs in points (7.0) and rebounds per game (9.3), which ranked 15th in the NBA.
+In the first round of the 2023 playoffs, Looney averaged 15.1 rebounds per game in a 4–3 series victory over the Sacramento Kings.
+He became the first NBA player with three games of 20 or more rebounds in a series since Dwight Howard in 2008, and joined Wilt Chamberlain and Nate Thurmond as the third Warrior to accomplish the feat.
+In Game 1 of the Western Conference Semifinals, Looney had 10 points, 23 rebounds, and five assists in a 117–112 loss to the Lakers.
+He came off the bench for the rest of the series as the Warriors attempted to counter the Lakers' Anthony Davis.

+On March 7, 2024, Looney saw his streak of 290 consecutive games played snapped after being declared inactive by Steve Kerr prior to that day's game against the Chicago Bulls.
+The designation served as the first game Looney did not play in since March 20, 2021.

+New Orleans Pelicans (2025–present)

+On July 7, 2025, Looney signed a two-year, $16 million contract with the New Orleans Pelicans, reuniting with former teammate Jordan Poole.
+According to Looney, he felt like his playing time, especially during the 2025 NBA playoffs, was limited and that the Warriors were not utilizing him in ways that suited his strengths, even against favorable matchups.

 Player profile

 Standing at 6 ft 9 in, Looney is most suited to playing power forward.
 Possessing a 7 ft 4 in wingspan, he is also a capable, small-ball center who is able to guard all five positions.
 Looney's length allows him to switch assignments and defend guards.
 He moves fairly well on the perimeter, and is not easily lured by pump fakes.
 Looney can also defend the rim.

 Looney had limited mobility after his hip surgeries.
 Lacking explosion, he worked on faking opponents and getting his defender off balance.
 After becoming healthier and losing weight, Looney became more athletic and proficient at catching lob passes.
 During the summer 2018 off-season, he worked on finishing the lobs without having to land first.
-Looney practices in a Shoot 360 facility in Oakland, which gives players feedback in real time on their technique.
+Looney practiced in a Shoot 360 facility in Oakland, which gives players feedback in real time on their technique.
 He said: "I like to get the feedback.
 How did I shoot today?
 Was my shot flat on my misses?
 What was causing my misses?"